 - You can make your complaint to the Quality Improvement Organization.
-If you prefer, you can make your complaint about the quality of care you received directly to this organization (without making the complaint to us). - The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients. - Organization for your state, look in Chapter 2, Section 4, of this booklet.
+If you prefer, you can make your complaint about the quality of care you received directly to this organization (without making the complaint to us). - The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients. - To find the name, address, and phone number of the Quality Improvement Organization for your state, look in Chapter 2, Section 4 of this booklet.
 If you make a complaint to this organization, we will work with them to resolve your complaint. - Or you can make your complaint to both at the same time.
 If you wish, you can make your complaint about quality of care to us and also to the Quality Improvement Organization.

-Section 10.5 You can also tell Medicare about your complaint
+Section 11.5 You can also tell Medicare about your complaint

-You can submit a complaint about Liberty at Home directly to Medicare.
+You can submit a complaint about Liberty Medicare Dual Plan (HMO D-SNP) directly to Medicare.
 To submit a complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx.
 Medicare takes your complaints seriously and will use this information to help improve the quality of the Medicare program.